wnormandin/PokeyTools/README.md

 #pokeytools - Installation and Basic Usage

 #To Install pokeytools:
-##Run the following (in the folder where you desire the repository folder:
+##Run the following in your desired installation location (the pokeytools folder will be created in this directory):

 ```
 git clone https://github.com/wnormandin/pokeytools.git
 cd pokeytools
 ls
 ```
-###This will download the project files and create a new repository in the folder for easy updating in the future.
+###The tool files and folders will be downloaded, and the location will be connected to the repository for easy updates
 ###You should see (barring any ls alias):

 ```